shreyaspatil2/Python_User_Defined_Functions/README.md

 i] User Defined Functions 1:

 1. Works as a calculator for two numbers.
-2. Calculates Addition, Substraction, Multiplication, Division for list of numbers.
+2. Calculates Addition, Subtraction, Multiplication, Division for list of numbers.
 3. Calculates Distance, Speed and Time.

 ii] User Defined Functions 2: